 Only use one organizer per item category.
 In other words, don’t put socks in the hanging organizer next to the blow dryer.

-Instead, use one organizer for beauty products, another one for clothing accessories, and so on.
+Instead, use one organizer for beauty products, one for clothing accessories, another hanging organizer for gift wrapping supplies and so on.

 When you use the hanging organizers correctly, you will be amazed as how much more room you discover your closet has.